lifaon74/common-classes/src/debug/observables-v5/readme.md

 internal logic is tied up with the input *SubscribeFunction*.
 This is equivalent to the *[Pipeable Operators](https://rxjs-dev.firebaseapp.com/guide/operators)* (ℹ️ only the pipeable ones).

-*Example: OperatorFunction which transmits only distinct values received*
+*Example: OperatorFunction which transmits only distinct received values*

 ```ts
 const operator = <GValue>(subscribe: ISubscribeFunction<GValue>): ISubscribeFunction<GValue> => {